Muxutruk2/webtop/README.md

 ## Setup

-Make sure you have a valid OS installed (not windows) and rust.
+Make sure Rust is installed.
+A Linux OS is preffered.

 ---

 ## Usage

 After you clone this repo to your desktop, go to its root directory and run `cargo run` to run the server.
 The default port is 3000

 ---

 ## Contributing

 We welcome contributions of all kinds, from bug fixes to new features!

 ### Steps to Contribute

 1. **Fork the Repository**

    ```bash
    git clone https://github.com/Muxutruk2/webtop.git
    cd webtop
    ```

 2. **Create a Branch**

 Use a descriptive name for your branch:

 ```bash
 git checkout -b feature/your-feature-name
 ```

 3. **Make Changes**
    Implement your changes and ensure they align with Rust best practices.

 4. **Test Your Changes**

 Ensure all functionality is working and the code is ready to merge by using `cargo clippy`

 5. **Submit a Pull Request (PR)**
    Push your branch and open a PR to the main repository.
 Clearly describe your changes and link any related issues.

 ---

 ### Contribution Guidelines

 - Write clear, concise commit messages.
 - Update documentation if your changes affect usage.
 - Be respectful and constructive in discussions.

 ---